 According to Father C.J., family competitions held on the back lawn -- three-legged races and potato sack races -- were especially successful, "right out of ‘Little House on the Prairie,'" he noted.

 Other aspects of the festival, which returns on the second full weekend of July next year, include a UNICO-prepared pancake breakfast, the casino night, a live auction and the Saturday-evening sit-down dinner.

 "The overall spirit catapulted the festival into the stratosphere," Father C.J. said.
-"The coming together of people from so many different faiths made it a community celebration."

 The Pittsfield Police Department's top K9, Raimo, is the cover dog for the Vested Interest in K9s Inc.'s 2013 calendar.
 The nonprofit group raises money -- from private donations to calendar sales -- to buy bullet- and stab-protective vests for police dogs in Massachusetts and throughout the United States.

 Pittsfield Police Officer Dwane Foisy and Raimo also appear together for the calendar's month of March.

 The calendar is on sale for $15 online at www.vik9s.org and at locally at Greylock Animal Hospital, 1028 State Road, in North Adams.

 Sandy Marcal, president of the East Taunton nonprofit Vested Interest in K9s Inc., said the group has outfitted 106 police dogs -- from local police departments to the Massachusetts Department of Corrections -- with the protective vests over the past 2 1/2 years.